Ayed-Oukhay/InsuranceClaimsMS/Readme.md

 # [Project Name]
-Application web de gestion de sinistres d'une companie d'assurance en utilisant le fullstack MERN, ainsi que Docker, Git, ...
+This is an Insurance company's Claim management web app, built using the MERN Full-Stack, Docker, Git, ...

 ## Description
 [Desc....]